 Market and Competition

-The fragile security environment in the CAR has improved since the failed attempts by armed groups to seize power in Bangui at the beginning of 2021.
-This temporarily disrupted the vital Douala-Bangui corridor responsible for 80% of external trade.
-The temporary closure of the RN3 Highway in early 2021 resulted in inflation, which eased after the road reopened.
-However, the country experienced another price shock due to rising food and fuel prices on the world market.
+The security environment remains fragile in the CAR but further stabilized during 2023 and 2024.
+The 2021 crisis temporarily disrupted the vital Douala-Bangui corridor that serves as a conduit for 80% of external trade, revealing the dependency of the country’s economy on fragile infrastructure.
+The temporary closure of the RN3 highway in early 2021 resulted in inflation, followed by another price shock due to rising food and fuel prices on the world market in 2022.

-Urban centers, especially Bangui, are witnessing increased market-based competition, particularly in sectors catering to the international community, such as real estate services, restaurants and other service industries.
+Growing urban centers, especially Bangui, are seeing increased market-based competition, particularly in sectors serving the international community, such as real estate services, restaurants and other service industries.

 Market organization

 The CAR is a member of the Economic and Monetary Community of Central Africa (CEMAC) and has adopted the community’s regional competition regime.
 However, there is no formal national authority or regulation for merger control in the CAR.
 Enforcing competition regulations in the country is challenging, and the regulation of monopolies and oligopolies is sporadic.
-This issue is particularly evident in certain sectors of the service industry, such as telecommunications and banking.
-The government does not prioritize addressing monopolistic distortions in the market, as there is limited investor interest and some essential goods are not adequately provided.
+This is particularly evident in certain sectors of the service industry, such as telecommunications and banking.
+The government still lacks the will and resources to prioritize addressing monopolistic distortions in the market, as there is limited investor interest and some essential goods are not provided sufficiently.

 It should be noted that the CAR is not a member of the International Competition Network.